-#1 Updated by Bruce Steedman about 4 years ago
+#1 Updated by Bruce Steedman over 4 years ago

 This is still an issue as of 2.14.3, can someone please take a look at it please?
 I have also found an article confirming the expected behaviour (not the behaviour I observe) in the section entitled "Change layer Style"